albertchon/LocalInjective/README.md

 ```

-## What is LocalOsmosis?
+## What is LocalInjective?

-LocalOsmosis (a fork of LocalTerra) is a complete Osmosis testnet and ecosystem containerized with Docker and orchestrated with a simple `docker-compose` file.
+LocalInjective (a fork of LocalTerra) is a complete Injective testnet and ecosystem containerized with Docker and orchestrated with a simple `docker-compose` file.
 It simplifies the way smart-contract developers test their contracts in a sandbox before they deploy them on a testnet or mainnet.

-LocalOsmosis comes preconfigured with opinionated, sensible defaults for standard testing environments.
-If other projects mention testing on LocalOsmosis, they are referring to the settings defined in this repo.
+LocalInjective comes preconfigured with opinionated, sensible defaults for standard testing environments.
+If other projects mention testing on LocalInjective, they are referring to the settings defined in this repo.

-LocalOsmosis has the following advantages over a public testnet:
+LocalInjective has the following advantages over a public testnet:

 - Easily modifiable world states
 - Quick to reset for rapid iterations